Yes – you DO need to prepare for a no-deal Brexit

 - Check your passport.
 If there’s no-deal, you’ll need at least 6 months left on your passport to travel to most EU countries (though not Ireland).
 If your passport – or those of your family members – are getting near to expiry, get them renewed as soon as possible.

 Of course, a no-deal Brexit may not happen.
 But given the current political uncertainty, it makes sense to protect your business and your livelihood from possible shocks and changes.
 If you’d like any help in getting ready for leaving the EU, do get in touch – our accountants here at THP are happy to help.
-We also provide a range of financial and legal services from bookkeeping and accountancy, auditing and business management or company restructures and acquisitions, with offices in Cheam, Chelmsford, Wanstead, Saffron Walden and London City.
+We also provide a range of financial and legal services from bookkeeping and accountancy, auditing and business management or company restructures and acquisitions, with offices in Cheam, Chelmsford, Wanstead, and Saffron Walden.